painter99/painter99/README.md

    - Legal and technical aspects of cyber threats
    - Methods of investigation and prevention of cybercrimes

-These books provide me with a solid theoretical foundation and practical knowledge that I plan to apply in security testing and vulnerability analysis.
+These books provide me with a solid theoretical foundation and practical knowledge that I plan to apply in software security testing and QA.

 ### 🤖 AI-Assisted Problem Solving
 I'm developing skills in utilizing AI models for complex problem-solving, including: